Jmuhleman/IST_2024/rapport_L6.md

 ## TASK 3: OPTIMISE THE QUERY BY SCANNING ONLY A PARTITION OF THE DATA
+> Deliverables:
+> In the Athena console display the DDL definition of the table and copy it into the report.

 DDL definition of the table:
 ```text